-22 open reel recordings of approximately 17 hours of Native American music in native languages.
+22 open reel recordings of approximately 17 hours of Native American music in native languages and 3 digitized images.

-During the 1950s, Andrews became a friend of Rubin Jacobs, a Dakota [Lakota] Indian who taught Dakota [Lakota] language at Rutgers University, New Jersey, and performed Dakota songs under the name, "Chief Sunrise".
-Jacobs was a great-grandson of Sitting Bull who was raised on the Crow Creek Reservation, Fort Thompson, South Dakota, where his family members were known as good singers and keepers of traditional life ways.
+During the 1950s, Andrews became a friend of Rubin Jacobs, a Yanktonai Dakota [Nakota] elder who taught Dakota language at Rutgers University, New Jersey.
+During summers through the 1960s, Jacobs mentored Baltimore youth at Camp Puh’tok, a youth summer camo in rural northern Baltimore County, Maryland, where he developed its Native American program with youth performances by the Red Shield dancers and, with them, Jacobs performed Dakota songs under the name “Chief Sunrise”.
+Raised on the Crow Creek Reservation, Fort Thompson, South Dakota, Jacobs was a great-grandson of Sitting Bull whose family members were known as good singers and keepers of traditional Dakota life ways.

 The songs originated from the (Northern) Cheyenne, Cree, Crow, and Dakota [Lakota dialect] Indians of Montana and South Dakota and the, Creek, Comanche, Osage, and Ponca Indians of Oklahoma.
 Several have no identified tribal affiliation.
 Most were performed at powwow celebrations or in private homes.
 At least in part, the recordings in box 1 reels 1-4 and box 2 reels 9, 17-22 are copies of originals, which were re-recorded by the collector.